Team3229/Mini-FRC-Library/DinkLinkLib/README.md

 bool buttonHeld(uint8_t index);     - If the button number is held.
 Repeats when held bool buttonPressed(uint8_t index);  - If the button number is pressed.
 Shoots once when held float getAxis(uint8_t index);       - Gets the axis of the joystick(s) (the values of 1 and 3 are "inverted" with up being a negative value and vice versa)

+To start the server first install nodejs then run node server.js
+It should do the rest but you might have to install libraries